Mark Ridley-Thomas: Federal corruption indictment and conviction

 On October 13, 2021, the United States Attorney in the Central District of California announced that a federal grand jury had indicted Ridley-Thomas and Flynn in the United States District Court for the Central District of California for "a bribery scheme in which his son received substantial benefits from USC in exchange for Ridley-Thomas supporting county contracts and lucrative contract amendments with the university while he served on the Los Angeles County Board of Supervisors."

 On March 30, 2023, Ridley-Thomas was found guilty of seven of the nineteen charges on March 30, 2023, including conspiracy, bribery, honest services mail fraud, and four counts of honest services wire fraud "extracting special benefits for his son from USC while voting in support of motions and a contract sought by the university."
 On August 28, 2023, Ridley-Thomas was sentenced to 42 months in prison.
+Ridley-Thomas's conviction was unanimously upheld by the Ninth Circuit Court of Appeals in August 2026.
+Since his sentence, Ridley-Thomas was free pending resolution of the appeals process, sparking some controversy.